 On the other hand, if you never use tire covers, and notice that your tires are aging prematurely, you may wish that you had tried using them.

-I paid less than $30 for a set of four tire covers which is a minimal amount to pay to keep my tires in good shape.
+In my case, it was inexpensive for a set of four tire covers that will help to keep my tires in good shape.
 I could help to extend the life of my tires by a few years possibly by making sure they are covered and protected when not in use.

 If you leave your RV outside in the weather at all times, tire covers are very much worth it.
 Especially if you want your tires to last longer.